daniel1noble/metaDigitise/README.md

 Otherwise chose continue

-Flip, rotate or continue f/r/c
+Flip, rotate or continue f/r/c c
 ```

-Specify `f`for "Flip", `r` for "rotate" or `c` for "continue.
-For now, our image (which appears on screen in the plotting window), looks fine so we'll hit `c` for now.
-After we do this `metaDigistise` will ask the user to specify the plot type:
+After we do this `metaDigistise` will ask the user to specify the plot type.
+Depending on the figure one has the user can specify that it is a figure containing the mean and error (`m`), a box plot (`b`), a scatter plot (`s`) or a histogram (`h`).
+If the user has specified `diff` instead of `same` to whether the plot types are the same or different this question will pop up for each plot, but will only be asked once if plots are all the same.

 ```
 Please specify the plot_type as either: mean and error, box plot, scatter plot or histogram m/b/s/h:
 ```

-Depending on the figure one has the user can specify that it is a figure containing the mean and error (`m`), a box plot (`b`), a scatter plot (`s`) or a histogram (`h`).
-After selecting the figure type a new set of prompts will come up that will ask the user to calibrate the x and y-axis so that the relevant statistics / data can be correctly calculated.
-Since we are working with a plot of the mean and standard errors, the x-axis is rather useless in terms of calibration so `metaDigitise` just asks us to calibrate the y-axis.
-Note here that it first asks us what the variable in the plot is.
+After selecting the figure type a new set of prompts will come up that will ask the user first what the y and x-axis variables are.
 This is useful as you can keep track of the different variables across different figures.
+Here the user can just add these in.
+Once complete, we'll get prompted to calibrate the x and y-axis so that the relevant statistics / data can be correctly calculated.
+If we were  working with a plot of the mean and standard errors, the x-axis is rather useless in terms of calibration so `metaDigitise` just asks us to calibrate the y-axis.

 ```
+What is the y variable?
+Sepal Length (mm)

-What is the variable?
-Residuals
+What is the x variable?
+Sepal Width (mm)

 On the Figure, click IN ORDER:
-      y1, y2
+      y1, y2 , x1, x2

     Step 1 ----> Click on y1